2018 Call for Entries — Celebration of Hand-Hooked Rugs 29

 - Two images must be close-ups of two different details.
 (No names or initials should be visible in the close-up shots.)

 - One image must be a close-up of the back of the rug, clearly showing the finished edge.
+Please don't have your name or initials showing on the back of your piece.

 - If you are submitting on a CD, name each image file in the following format: Last Name + Rug Title + View (e.g., Smith-Fox-Front, Smith-Fox-Detail-1, Smith-Fox-Detail-2, Smith-Fox-Back).
 (These names will be given to your photos automatically when you upload them online.)